batuhan-basoglu/Cool-Shopping-Site/README.md

 A cool shopping site made using PHP, CSS, Javascript and MySQL.

-Note: Adding and Removing items to Carts/Wishlist needs to be fixed.
+Note: Adding to Carts needs to be modified.
+Also the code has security vulnerability against SQL injection so the SQL code needs to be improved.

 # Installation